-Best white wine glass: Zalto Denk’Art White Wine Glasses
+Best for white: Zalto Denk’Art White Wine Glasses

 It’ll be a red-letter day when you try your favorite wine in this glass

-Best red wine glasses: Riedel Heart to Heart Cabernet Sauvignon Glasses
+Best for red: Riedel Heart to Heart Cabernet Sauvignon Glasses

 You’ll fuss less, indulge more with these all-purpose glasses

-As with any good wine glass, the best all-purpose wine glasses, also known as universal wine glasses, will be made with care, with quality glass or lead-free crystal that offers brilliant clarity.
-The uniformity of universal wine glasses will also offer space savings in your cabinet.
+As with any good wine glass, the best all-purpose options, also known as universal wine glasses, will be made with care, with quality glass or lead-free crystal that offers brilliant clarity.
+The uniformity of universal glasses will also offer space savings in your cabinet.

-Best all-purpose wine glasses: Schott Zwiesel Vervine All-Purpose Wine Glasses
+Best all-purpose: Schott Zwiesel Vervine All-Purpose Wine Glasses

 Crafted in Germany, this set of six Schott Zwiesel glasses features a thin-walled bowl, fine stem, and wide foot made from lead-free Tritan crystal—a technology using titanium and zirconium for brilliance with added strength.
 Although delicate, these 9.1-inch, 23.2-ounce wine Schott Zwiesel glasses have reinforced breakage-prone zones and they hold up to the dishwasher and are chip, scratch, and stain-resistant.